 You’re bombarded with data offline and online daily.
 Then, as soon as you try to focus, ads, notifications and computer updates threaten your time and concentration.
 Not to mention that your computer lags from this activity.

 Cut off the distraction by getting your computer up to speed.
 Go to your “control panel,” click “power options” and upgrade your power usage to high performance to optimize your battery life.
 Run a disk cleanup, remove any programs you don’t use.
 Disable unnecessary programs from running at startup.
 Install a spyware scanner, anti-malware and anti-virus programs.

 There’s only so many times you can restart your computer to speed it up.
 These solutions will keep your computer focused on the right tasks, so you can concentrate, too.

 4. Practice Ruthless Email Etiquette

 How much time do you think you spend on checking and responding to email?
 Email takes up 41 percent of the workday for the average person, therefore more professionals could do with email etiquette training to maximize their efficiency and stop wasting other people’s time — like yours.
 Be a good example, and practice proper email etiquette by using it as a tool for more effective collaboration and communication.

-Keep your responses concise, clear and professional, list a specific time frame when you will follow up and always keep your word.
-Instead of going back and forth in email, take advantage of integrated features such as video conferencing, automatic scheduling to your calendar and more.
+Keep your responses concise, clear and professional.
+List a specific time frame when you will follow up and always keep your word.
+Instead of going back and forth in email, take advantage of integrated features.
+They include video conferencing, automatic scheduling to your calendar and more.